ehzShelter/ConsolePhoneBook/README.md

 ## Finally, The code is pushed on github, you can check the code and report bugsj
 ## The Program has two edition >Linux >Windows will run on mac(POSIX) as well
 ## The program is open-sourced, any good suggestions will be highly appreciated

+# NOTE:

+To compile in Linux use Makefile, Make sure you are using clang++ 3.6.2 compiler or g++ 4.9 and other defendencies

+>> Just run

+    make

+To clear the object files, run

+    make clean

+To compile in Windows, Make sure you compiler must support ISO C++11 Standard

 >> Github URL is given below